choria-io/website/docs/content/development/mcorpc/externalagents/_index.md

  * *requestid* is unique per request and will appear in audit logs and elsewhere
  * *callerid* will have been verified by the security system so you can rely on this being valid
  * *msgtime* is seconds since 1970 in UTC timezone
- * *body.data* is free form data, typically key=val of whatever the client sent
+ * *data* is free form data, typically key=val of whatever the client sent
- * *body.data* will have been verified subject to the DDL validations, data types and default values set as appropriate
+ * *data* will have been verified subject to the DDL validations, data types and default values set as appropriate

 Your reply should be written to `CHORIA_EXTERNAL_REPLY` and must look like this: